robby-d/oddspot/README.md

 sudo docker run --rm --gpus all nvidia/cuda:11.0-base nvidia-smi

 # then install and run the deepstack container on port 5000
-sudo docker pull deepquestai/deepstack:gpu-2021.09.1 sudo docker run --gpus all -e VISION-DETECTION=True -v localstorage:/datastore -p 5000:5000 -d --restart always deepquestai/deepstack:gpu
+sudo docker pull deepquestai/deepstack:gpu-2022.01.1 sudo docker run --gpus all -e VISION-DETECTION=True -v localstorage:/datastore -p 5000:5000 -d --restart=always deepquestai/deepstack:gpu

 # IF RUNNING CUSTOM MODELS: put your custom models in the custom_models directory,
 # then, in the command below, replace `/home/local/oddspot/` with your oddspot directory